kjlafoll/kjlafoll-gen/Peer Influence Exp/README.md

 and stimulus positioning.

-As a disclaimer, this script will not run on MacOS High Sierra, as there are currently issues with threading specifically on that operating system.
+As a disclaimer, this script will not run on MacOS High Sierra, as there are currently issues with threading specific to that operating system.